-Same steps as above, EXCEPT that to guarantee housing, the housing forms AND total housing charges MUST be received by immediately.
-If you apply for housing after June 10 we will do our utmost to include you in our chaperoned housing group.
+Same steps as above, EXCEPT that to guarantee housing, the housing forms AND total housing charges MUST be received when you apply.
+If you apply for housing after June 1 we will do our utmost to include you in our chaperoned housing group.
 However, we cannot guarantee it after that date due to the competitive NYC student summer housing market.
 Please note that housing charges are not refundable.

 Application fee ($25) and registration deposit ($350) are non-refundable.
 Remaining tuition (and Lunch and Entertainment Package charges, if applicable) are refundable, with written request for withdrawal, until the day the Intensive commences.
 We are unable to issue a tuition refund once the Intensive commences.
 In that case, Lunch and Entertainment Package charges will be refunded on a prorated basis.